davekirby/EFFProject/user_guide.md

 2. a second series of tournaments is held where pairs of candidates from the previous round are selected and the smallest is selected with a probability controlled by the `parsimony_size` hyperparameter.
 This is a value between 1 and 2, where 1 means no size selection is done and 2 means the smallest candidate is always selected.
 In the paper cited above, values in the range 1.2 to 1.6 were found to work well for their experiments.

 ### Mutating algorithm {-}
 Individuals in the population are selected for mutation with a probability given by the `mutation_prob` hyperparameter.
-An individual that is mutated has a single rule from its set of rules selected and either the entire rule is replaced with a newly generated one, or a sub-tree is selected and replaced with a new subtree.
+An individual that is mutated has a single rule from its set of rules selected and either the entire rule is replaced with a newly generated one, or a sub-tree is selected and replaced with a new sub-tree.
 The probability of the entire rule being replaced is controlled by the `whole_rule_prob` hyperparameter.

 ### Mating algorithm {-}

 Pairs of individuals in the population may also be selected for mating with a probability given by the `crossover_prob` hyperparameter.
-A random rule is selected from each parent and either the entire rules are swapped over with a probability of `whole_rule_prob` or a subtree of each rule is selected and swapped over.
+A random rule is selected from each parent and either the entire rules are swapped over with a probability of `whole_rule_prob` or a sub-tree of each rule is selected and swapped over.

 # Using evofuzzy {-}

-evofuzzy provided two classes - `FuzzyClassifier` for classification and `GymRunner` for reinforcement learning on openAI Gym.
+evofuzzy provided two classes - `FuzzyClassifier` for classification and `GymRunner` for reinforcement learning on OpenAI Gym.
 They are both subclasses of `FuzzyBase` so have the following in common.

 ## Common interface {-}

 ### Hyperparameters {-}

 Both classes are instantiated with the hyperparameters to use during training.
-All the hyperparamers are explained in the previous section, but here is a summary:
+All the hyperparameters are explained in the previous section, but here is a summary:

 **min_tree_height** int